calpoly-cis/calpoly-cis.github.io/formation.md

 ---
-title:  "Computational Intelligence Society has formed"
+title:  "The society has formed"
 layout: post
 ---